dominikpin/canny_edge_detection_hough_transform/README.md

 ## Usage in Other Programs

-If you want to use the functions from this project in other programs, you can download the compiled `.jar` file.
+If you want to use the functions from this project in other programs, you can download the compiled `.jar` files.
 Once downloaded, you can include it as a dependency in your project and call the available functions as needed.

 ## Authors